austral-electronics/QuantumCM4/README.md

 ### 4.10.
 Bluetooth <a name="ble"></a>

-Bluetooth allows you to connect buttons, a speaker, a microphone... to the Quantum CM4.
+Bluetooth allows you to connect a GNSS, a Remote control... to the Quantum CM4 or transform it to a voice assistant.
 [How to](https://howchoo.com/pi/bluetooth-raspberry-pi#setting-up-bluetooth-using-a-terminal-or-ssh-connection)

 <!---